-And then apply in person at your nearest NDOW office.
+Next, you must apply in person at your nearest NDOW office.
 Whether you need info on registering out-of-state untitled vessels and Nevada titled vessels, this agency will have the answers you need.
-Once you complete the registration process, remember:

 A Note About Sales Tax

 All boats sold by dealers require the payment of sales tax.
-Sales tax does not apply to sales between two individuals.
+Sales tax does not apply to sales in a private, casual sale.
 If you haven't paid the tax, contact one of the following offices for information on where to pay it:

-Renewing online will give you a temporary authorization number, allowing you to legally operate your boat for 10 days from the renewal date.
+Renewing online will give you a temporary authorization number, which will allow you to legally operate your boat for 10 days from the renewal date.